KnpLabs/KnpUserBundle/Upgrade.md

 This document describes the changes needed when upgrading because of a BC break.
 For the full list of changes, please look at the Changelog file.

+## 2.0 to 2.1

+Controllers and commands now use DI and are defined as services.

+Projects overriding them will need to adapt their code to fit with these changes.
+Note that backward compatibility is not ensured for such usage.
+Relying on extension points of the bundle (mostly through events) is preferred.

 ## 2.0.0-alpha3 to 2.0.0-beta1

 Methods and properties removed from `FOS\UserBundle\Model\User`